 How was it that the tower would have such an obvious architectural weak point, but that it was further built in such a way that the entire center could be removed with no ill effect?
 There was only one conclusion to be drawn, and it was chilling: this was deliberately designed.
 Whether Lord Foul had built Azkaban himself was unknown, but whoever did, it seemed clear that what Godric saw now was its intended final shape.

-He voice these concerns to the other Founders, who personally visited the tower and scrutinized the Archway.
+He voiced these concerns to the other Founders, who personally visited the tower and scrutinized the Archway.
 Rowena Ravenclaw concluded that the tower was built to temporarily house the Archway.
 Further, she deduced that the curious metal ring with which the Goblin leader had escaped, was somehow linked to the Archway.

 They had done all manner of experiments.
 Passing inanimate objects through the veil seemed to have no effect.
 Similarly, mundane living creatures could pass freely.
 Magical creatures, however, reacted very differently.
 No creature seemed willing to enter the Archway of its own volition.
-At first they tried immobilizing Cornish Pixies, and floating them through with magic.
+At first, they tried immobilizing Cornish Pixies and floating them through with magic.
 But the creatures resisted so intensely that they managed to break the bonds of the Immobulus charm.

-After a few similarly failed attempts, they used magically reinforced leather straps to tie a Pixie down to a long length of rod, which they extended through the Archway from a distance.
+After a few similarly failed attempts, they used magically reinforced leather straps to tie a Pixie down to a long length of a rod, which they extended through the Archway from a distance.
 The sprite hissed venomously as they hoisted it into the air, but as it drew closer and closer to the veil, that hiss became a shriek.
-It shook violently within its bonds, trying desperately to escape, and eventually the shriek gave way to a wail of terror.
-Salazar held the rod, and continued to dispassionately proceed despite the fact that Rowena was visibly distressed.
+It shook violently within its bonds, trying desperately to escape, and eventually, the shriek gave way to a wail of terror.
+Salazar held the rod and continued to dispassionately proceed despite the fact that Rowena was visibly distressed.

 Helga Hufflepuff walked to the other side of the Archway, “Same over here.
 Dead.
 And Godric, you are certain that Lord Foul walked through the archway and simply ‘disappeared’?”